 How to apply

-You apply using the form: Exemption from the registration requirement.
+You apply using the form: Application for exemption

 You must enclose a medical certificate that states that you cannot expect to recover from the illness and are therefore unable to study in the semester in question.Your doctor can also recommend that you study part time.

 It is always a good idea to consult with the Student advisors when ill for a longer period.
-They can guide you in applying for the exemption and they can also help you with the study plan (word) or study plan (pdf), which is needed in order to show how you will organise your studies in the long run.
+They can guide you in applying for the exemption and they can also help you with the study plan which is needed in order to show how you will organise your studies in the long run.

 You send it all in an email to sap@itu.dk.